 Post-graduation Plans

 An academic advisor, mentor or career center advisor can help.
 Visiting web sites and networking are also important.
-As a parent, you can help by listening and offering judicious counsel.
+As a parent or family member, you can help by listening and offering judicious counsel.

 Because today's career paths are multidirectional, career experts predict the average person will switch careers (not jobs) four to five times in a lifetime.
 Therefore, the choice to attend graduate school, begin a career, or spend time in the military or in volunteer service is one of many steps your student will take.